Optimal Cox Regression Subsampling Procedure with Rare Events: Introduction

-Subsampling methods on the premise of massive data have been developed for other statistical models, for alleviating the computational burden. \cite{dhillon2013new} and \cite{ma2015statistical} proposed a subsampling algorithm for least squares regression; \cite{wang2018optimal} derived the optimal sampling probabilities for logistic regression; \cite{ai2018optimal}, \cite{wang2020optimal} and \cite{yu2020optimal} then extended it to generalized linear models, quantile regression and quasi-likelihood estimators, respectively.
+Subsampling methods on the premise of massive data have been developed for generalized linear and quantile regression models, to alleviate the computational burden. \cite{dhillon2013new} and \cite{ma2015statistical} proposed a subsampling algorithm for least squares regression; \cite{wang2018optimal} derived the optimal sampling probabilities for logistic regression; \cite{ai2018optimal}, \cite{wang2020optimal} and \cite{yu2020optimal} then extended it to generalized linear models, quantile regression and quasi-likelihood estimators, respectively.
 In the context of survival analysis, \cite{zuo2020sampling} derived the optimal sampling probabilities for the additive hazards model, under the non-rare-events setting.
 Practical usage of subsampling methods with survival data for reducing the computational burden, was observed in \cite{johansson2015family} for Poisson regression, and in \cite{gorfine2020marginalized} for a new semi-competing risks model.
 In these two works, all failure times were included in the subsample, while a subset of the censored observations was drawn using the inefficient uniform sampling probabilities.